watspeed/cloud-computing-security-essentials/lab7/lab7-guide1.md

 >This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 If you remix, transform, or build upon the material, this copyright notice must be left intact, or reproduced in a way that is reasonable to the medium in which the work is being re-published.

 ## 1. Overview
-Linux has a built-in firewall is called `iptables`.
+Linux has a built-in firewall called `iptables`.
 In this lab, students will be given a simple network topology, and are asked to use `iptables` to set up firewall rules to protect the network.
 Students will also be exposed to several other interesting applications of `iptables`.
 This lab covers the following topics:

 - Using `iptables` to set up firewall rules
 - Various applications of `iptables`